GregUK/github-rate-limits-prometheus-exporter/README.md

 Helm Chart with values and deployment can be found [here](./helm/github-rate-limits-prometheus-exporter)

 For the exporter to run you need to supply either a GitHub Token or a set of a GitHub App credentials, alongside with a type of authentication to use(pat/app)

+Fork of [kalgurn/github-rate-limits-prometheus-exporter](https://github.com/kalgurn/github-rate-limits-prometheus-exporter) that adds a health_check endpoint for kubernetes.

 ### The metrics can then be represented on a [grafana](https://grafana.com) dashboard